 (1) The beneficial ownership percentage of each stockholder is calculated based on the number of shares of Common Stock outstanding as of March 21, 2023.
-Shares of our Common Stock that a person has the right to acquire within 60 days of March 21, 2023 (whether under RSUs that vest during that period) are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers as a group.
+Shares of our Common Stock that a person has the right to acquire within 60 days of March 21, 2023 (whether under RSUs that vest during that period or under options currently exercisable or that are exercisable during that period) are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers as a group.